 Nova KBM develops technological support for its business processes in accordance with its information technology strategy.
-In-house development of the key components of its information systems, a complete control over the system architecture and systematic management of outsourcers enables Nova KBM to take a focused approach to the design of the entire infrastructure at different levels: from processes and business software to system infrastructure.
+In-house development of the key components of its information systems, a complete control over the system architecture and systematic management of

 The action plan for the implementation of the adopted information technology strategy, the development of which was based on a thorough analysis of Nova KBM's business requirements, was put in place in 2016.